Tarek Fatah: Mohamed Elmasry

 In October 2004 CIC President Mohamed Elmasry stated that all Israelis over 18 are legitimate targets for suicide bombers.
 Fatah, along with other Jewish and Muslim organizations, called on Elmasry to quit.

 In June 2006, Elmasry said that Fatah is well known in Canada for smearing Islam and bashing Muslims.
-Fatah responded that [t]his is a classic threat to label anyone as an apostate and then marginalize them, and this is what Mr. Elmasry has done by listing me as the top anti-Islam Muslim.
+Fatah responded that "[t]his is a classic threat to label anyone as an apostate and then marginalize them, and this is what Mr. Elmasry has done by listing me as the top anti-Islam Muslim."
 Fatah said he saw the label from Elmasry as tantamount to a death sentence.
-Leonard Librande, professor of religion at Carleton University, told CTV News "There's nothing particularly Islamic in this… There are differences of opinion frequently in the community.
+Leonard Librande, professor of religion at Carleton University, told CTV News "There's nothing particularly Islamic in this...
+There are differences of opinion frequently in the community.
 It doesn't mean somebody is going to kill you."

 Wahida Valiante

 Wahida Valiante, president of the CIC, told The Globe and Mail that Tarek Fatah's views are diametrically opposed to most Muslims.
 There is a tremendous amount of discussion in the community.
 His point of view contradicts the fundamentals of Islam.
-Fatah wrote to the RCMP to complain about the CIC's article claiming that it is as close as one can get to issuing a death threat as it places me as an apostate and blasphemer.
+Fatah wrote to the RCMP to complain about the CIC's article claiming that it "is as close as one can gets to issuing a death threat, as it places me as an apostate and blasphemer."